chkern/tweet-annotation-sensitivity/data/README.md

 The data was randomly split into a train (75%) and a test (25%) set.

+The full dataset is available at Huggingface: https://huggingface.co/datasets/soda-lmu/tweet-annotation-sensitivity-2.

 | Column Name     | Description       |
 | -------------- | ------------------ |